skhussain123/OPENAISDK-TEST_PREPRATION/Prompt-&-Context-Engineering/01-prompt-engineering/readme.md

 ### 1. Zero-Shot Prompting

 The simplest approach—just ask directly without examples.
-In short: Zero-shot prompting is used when you want an immediate and relevant answer from the AI without giving any example.
-It’s fast and flexible, but to get good results, your prompt needs to be clear and detailed.
+Zero-shot prompting means giving the AI a task without providing any example or prior training.
+You only give clear instructions, and the AI responds using its general knowledge.
+In other words, the AI isn’t shown any example for the task — it’s simply told what to do.

 **Example:**
 ```